 The Primary Healthcare Grant Program:

-General practices and community pharmacies can apply for one-off grants of up to $10,000.
+General practices and community pharmacies can apply for one-off grants of up to A$10,000.
 These are intended to sustain the provision of primary healthcare services during the pandemic.
-Candidates should view the [program guidelines] before applying online.
+Candidates should view the program guidelines before applying online.
 Submissions will close at 3 p.m.
-(AEST) on June 30, 2020.
+(AEST) on July 24, 2020.

 Freezes, Waivers, or Caps on Certain Charges: